marksward/gravtoday/pages/01.blog/so-what-is-mindfulness/blog.md

     url_taxonomy_filters: true
 ---

-The word Mindfulness is pretty much around us constantly and going by the numerous Youtube clips and podcasts seemlingly has the magical properties that will cure a headache whilst bringing the world to peace.
-My understaninf is a little more down to earth and I'll share a few of my favourite explanations I've encountered.
+The word Mindfulness is pretty much around us constantly and going by the numerous Youtube clips and podcasts seemingly has the magical properties that will cure a headache whilst bringing the world to peace.
+My understanding is a little more down to earth and I'll share a few of my favourite explanations I've encountered.

-My base description of Mindfulness is simply 'an awareness'.
+My working description of Mindfulness is simply 'an awareness'.
+I also like to borrow the 'non-judgemental' from John Kabat-Zinn (below).
 That is an awareness of how your interpreting things and where your reactions and repsonses are coming from.
 Its a phenominal skill that allows you to create a pause between hearing or seeing something and reacting habitually.
 Call it the skill to deal with the world with considered actions not reactions.

+I like to emphasise the 'skill' element when trying to describe Mindfulness.

 John Kabat-Zinn has a great consise definition that:
 > “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”